marvin-j97/smoltable/README.md

 - each row is identified by its row key
 - the table's ordering is determined by the row key
 - a row can have arbitrarily many columns
-- columns are grouped into column families
+- columns are grouped into column families - each family is sorted by the column's name (column qualifier)

+Each row can have a different set of columns (schema-less).
 The table is sparse, so unused columns do not count into space usage.
 Each cell value may have multiple values sorted by time.
 Optionally, old versions can then be lazily & automatically deleted.

 In Bigtable, stored values are byte blobs; Smoltable supports multiple data types out of the box: